Historical fiction novel, by Dimitris Apergis. Exclusively at the blog of OKYPUS in 36 weekly episodes, in English and Greek languages.

 It was spring.
 It was a day on which I had an argument with my elderly father.
 The reason was so insignificant that I don't even recall it.
 Or maybe I don't wish to recall it.
 Or I just don't trust my memory.
 I could claim that our quarrel regarded the issue of my marriage but that would only be a guess.
 No matter what the reason was, I left my family house angry, with that particular rage prompted by the naive youth.
 My purpose - as it was shaped by the unstructured reasoning of the moment - was to leave Viragfalu forever and never come back.

 Of course, I knew I was going nowhere.
 Where would I go!
 A whole life of twenty-seven years I had never set foot outside Viragfalu.
 I therefore compromised in shame with my lack of courage, and decided to stay in Senterdu - the forest that stood near Viragfalu - for a few days until I found the will to return home.
 The stubbornness made me spend seven whole nights amongst the tall oaks of Senterdu.
-I was fed with the acorns of the branches and with the bulbs I dag out from the earth, food sometimes bitter in taste but I endured it.
-A small trough of water quenched my thirsting.
+I fed myself with the acorns of the branches and with the bulbs I dag out of the earth, underneath the dense grass of the ground, food sometimes bitter in taste but I endured it.
+A small trough of water, surrounded by barbed sowthistles, quenched my thirsting.

 The hours at Senterdu passed indolently as a turtle's slow crawl, especially in the perception of a young man with deficient patience as I was back then.
 For that reason, I took out the flute that hung from my neck with a string and I was constantly playing the only melody I knew, the melody of an old Viragfalu shepherd song called The Edelweiss of My Village.
 But the melody turned out to be meagre in notes, and the time - which I so persistently longed to make less monotonous - became even more immense than the vast Senterdu forest, until the repetition of the melody tired even the lifeless stones.